-Everything was lined up, and it all looked like that once I would graduate, I would find a job as a teacher and would live happily after ever until I woke up one day and started to question myself why I decided to teach.
-Was it because I really wanted to do it or because that was a profession I grew up around, so I just followed a known path?
+Everything felt lined up.
+Once I graduated, I would find a teaching job and live happily ever after.
+But one day, I woke up and started questioning why I decided to teach.
+Was it because I really wanted to do it or because that was a profession I grew up around, so I followed a known path?
 I started thinking about the other possibilities.
 What if I could do something else?
-What if I can explore, genuinely get to know myself, dare to dream and then follow that inner calling?
+What if I can explore, genuinely get to know myself, dare to dream, and then follow that inner calling?
 It was so exciting but terrifying at the same time.
-I was young, all the doors were opened in front of me, but I felt lost.
+I was young, and all the doors seemed open, but I felt lost.
 The path I thought I would walk on crumbled upon my feet, and now what?

-I took a year off from uni and moved to Scotland, where I fell in love with its diverse landscapes, from the rugged mountain-tops to dense woodlands and glittering lakes.
-After a year, I came home to finish my master's studies, but I couldn't silence the inner voice inside calling for exploring new places and overcoming new situations I thought I would never be able to go through.
-I spent another year and a half in Scotland, studied for one semester in Slovenia, walked from French borders through Spain to Santiago de Compostela as a honeymoon, lived and travelled in New Zealand and moved to Canada in 2017.
-It sounds like a perfect life, but it wasn't always a great time.
-I feel a huge comfort in known and planned, and stepping outside of that brought a massive portion of anxiety.
-I found myself in very new situations where I had never been before, and the future uncertainty and not knowing how to navigate myself at that moment often leads to breakdowns many breakdowns.
-But slowly, one step at a time, I'm getting used to this, unlearning the urge to figure out everything right away and leaving a space for new, and looking forward to what comes next.
-I learnt to take my big dreams, split them into small pieces and then work on each part at a time.
+I took a year off from uni and moved to Scotland with my then-boyfriend (now husband), where I fell in love with its diverse landscapes, from the rugged mountaintops to dense woodlands and glittering lakes.
+After a year, I came home to finish my master's studies, but I couldn't silence the inner voice calling me to explore new places.
+So we spent another year and a half in Scotland; I studied for one semester in Slovenia; we walked from French borders through Spain to Santiago de Compostela as our honeymoon; we lived and traveled in New Zealand and moved to Canada in 2017.
+It might sound like a perfect life, but it was challenging.
+I feel comfort in known and planned situations, and stepping outside brought massive anxiety.
+Founding myself in many new situations, an uncertain future and not learning to navigate myself at that moments often led to breakdowns.
+But slowly, one step at a time, I'm getting used to this; I'm unlearning the urge to figure out everything right away, leaving a space for new, and looking forward to what surprise comes next.
+I learned to split my big dreams into small pieces and then work on each part at a time.
 It requires a lot of patience and trust.
 I used to lack both, but every move from one step to another taught me both.
 What if I can do this?
 What if I can move just an inch more?

 And that is how Mountain Mornings was created.